Breathless (1960 film): Filming

-Godard shot most of the film chronologically, with the exception of the first sequence, which was filmed toward the end of the shoot.
-Filming at the Hôtel de Suède for the lengthy bedroom scene with Michel and Patricia included a minimal crew and no lights.
-The location was difficult to secure, but Godard was determined to shoot there after having lived at the hotel after returning from South America in the early 1950s.
-Instead of renting a dolly with complicated and time-consuming tracks to lay, Godard and Coutard rented a wheelchair that Godard often pushed himself.
+Godard shot the movie's first sequence toward the end, but most of the filming was chronological.
+There was minimal crew and no lights for the bedroom scene with Michel and Patricia at the Hôtel de Suède.
+Godard was determined to shoot there after living at the hotel in the early 1950s.
+Instead of renting a dolly with complicated and time-consuming tracks to lay, Godard often pushed Coutard in a wheelchair.
 For certain street scenes, Coutard hid in a postal cart with a hole for the lens and packages piled on top of him.
-Shooting lasted for 23 days and ended on 12 September 1959.
-The final scene in which Michel is shot in the street was filmed on the rue Campagne-Première in Paris.

-Writing for Combat magazine in 1960, Pierre Marcabru observed: "It seems that, if we had footage of Godard shooting his film, we would discover a sort of accord between the dramatized world in front of the camera (Belmondo and Seberg playing a scene) and the working world behind it (Godard and Raoul Coutard shooting the scene), as if the wall between the real and projected worlds had been torn down."

 Editing

-Breathless was processed and edited at GTC Labs in Joinville by lead editor Cécile Decugis and assistant editor Lila Herman.
-Decugis has said that the film had a bad reputation before its premiere as the worst film of the year.
+Breathless was processed and edited at GTC Labs in Joinville by Cécile Decugis and her assistant Lila Herman.
+Decugis said the film earned a pre-release reputation as the worst film of the year.

+Pierre Rissient said that the jump cut style was not intended during the film's shooting or the initial stages of editing.
 Coutard said that "there was a panache in the way it was edited that didn't match at all the way it was shot.
 The editing gave it a very different tone than the films we were used to seeing."
 The film's use of jump cuts has been called innovative.
 Andrew Sarris analyzed it as existentially representing "the meaninglessness of the time interval between moral decisions."

-Assistant director Pierre Rissient said that the jump cut style was not intended during the film's shooting or the initial stages of editing.
+Publicity

+Godard and his media-savvy friends were well-positioned to gin up publicity before the movie was released.
+Richard Balducci was in charge of promoting the film and he embedded a reporter from France-Observateur in the crew to report on the production.
+A novelization by Claude Francolin was released in February 1960, a month before the film's release.
+Columbia also issued a soundtrack album of Martial Solal's music.